AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please add a setup program that installs all packages as noted above.

+> [REQUIRED] Please provide debugged code, addressing the issues identified in this report.

 > [SUGGESTED] Please adjust your tables to account for the noted numerical discrepancies.
 Use of packages that automatically write out tables is strongly encouraged.

 ## Relative to the openICPSR deposit